-- Obtain signature by Leonie Spoelstra or Matthijs Kool for approval to start the BSc thesis - Fill in and sign a BSc thesis contract with your supervisor - Attend online start lecture on 26 October 2020 (start thesis in period 2-3-4) or 15 March 2021 (start thesis in period 5-6-1) - Start your thesis by writing your research plan in a proposal, see chapter 2 for guidelines.
-This research plan has to be approved by your supervisor. - Participate in the BBN BSc thesis ring (not mandatory).
-See chapter 3 for more details. - Carry out your research plan - Write a scientific report or article, see chapter 2 for guidelines - Present the results to your fellow students and supervisor and participate in the discussion of other presentations, see chapter 4 - Submit your BSc thesis as Assignment on BrightSpace.
-This enables the plagiarism check - Supervisor submits signed assessment form to course coordinator and petra.kloppenburg@wur.nl
+- Fill in and sign a BSc thesis contract with your supervisor. - Attend start lecture on 20 March 2023 (start thesis in period 5) - Start your thesis by writing your research plan in a proposal, see chapter 2 for guidelines.
+This research plan has to be approved by your supervisor. - Carry out your research plan. - Write a scientific report or article, see chapter 2 for guidelines. - Present the results to your fellow students and supervisor and participate in the discussion of other presentations, see chapter 4. - Submit your BSc thesis as Assignment on Brightspace.
+This enables the plagiarism check. - Supervisor submits signed assessment form to bscthesis.bbn@wur.nl and petra.kloppenburg@wur.nl.